 The month of April took our country to places none of us could have anticipated.
 Collectively, we’ve witnessed trials we might have dismissed at one time with “that could never happen”—yet these things have happened, and we continue on, knowing well that more unknowns lie ahead of us.
-Living through the evolution of COVID-19 has brought a change to the rhythm of daily life.
+Living through the evolution of COVID-19 pandemic has brought a change to the rhythm of daily life.
 Where we used to commute, we now set up office in our spare rooms or at the kitchen table.
 Where we used to eat out with friends every Friday night, we now stay home and cook from the pantry and watch movies.
 Where we used to say we were invincible, we now know we are not.

 One question that becomes more and more pressing as this global situation unfolds is just how current events will impact the future.
 What will our new normal be in six months, or one year from now?
 Will the effects of social distancing become permanently imprinted on society, so much so that we experience a sustained sense of lost connection from those around us?
 Will once bustling office spaces remain quiet as some choose to continue working from home?
 Will technology increasingly replace our tangible experience with the world?